2026 ICD-10-CM Diagnosis Code R25.1

 Finding the right treatment depends on getting the right diagnosis of the cause.
 Tremor caused by another medical condition may get better or go away when you treat that condition.
 If your tremor is caused by a certain medicine, stopping that medicine usually makes the tremor go away.

 • Medicines.
 There are different medicines for the specific types of tremor.
-Another option is Botox injections, which can treat several different types.
+Another option is Botox injections, which can treat several different types of tremor.

 If you find that caffeine and other stimulants trigger your tremors, it may be helpful to cut them from your diet.